top of page

 March 4, 2026

-Seoul Economic Times
+Seoul Economic Daily

 Song Sang-kyo, the newly appointed chairman of the third Truth and Reconciliation Commission, emphasized at his inauguration ceremony on the 4th that "the commission's reason for existence lies in restoring victims' dignity and honor."